HootchGaming/Phone-Specification/README.md

 # Phone-Specification
-In this program , I've used Classes , Objects , While loops and If Statements to generate popular phone specifications.
+In this program , I've used Classes , Constuctors, Objects , While loops and If Statements to generate popular phone specifications.